Esqarrouth/EZSwiftExtensions/CONTRIBUTING.md

 - When adding new files make sure to include it in the /Sources folder and make sure its referenced in both EZSwiftExtensionsExamples and EZSwiftExtensions projects.
 - If you are not sure ask in our chat room https://gitter.im/EZSwiftExtensions/Lobby
 - Also check this: https://github.com/goktugyil/EZSwiftExtensions/issues/183

+PR ettiquette

+- When you submit a PR, ensure that you rebase and replay mainline on top of your branch and submit only the commits that represent you change.
+- Do not submit multiple commits that represent one particular feature.
+Squash your contributions into one commit before submitting.
+- If you are submitting a feature request, a new test or refactoring existing extensions, ensure only one extension class is changed.
+- After submitting a PR for a new extension, update the CHANGELOG.md Unreleased section to include your extension.
+- No merge commits please.

 Your contributions are always welcome!
 Thank you for your contributions!